Registration: 8:00 - 8:30 am

 Continuing Education Credit Information

-This seminar is open to the public.
-It offers 6.5 PDHs (including 1.0 ethics hour) to professional engineers in all states.
+This seminar is open to the public and offers 6.5 PDHs, including 1.0 ethics hour, to Texas professional engineers.
 Educators and courses are not subject to preapproval in Texas.

 Professional engineers seeking continuing education credit in other states will be able to claim the hours earned at this seminar, in most cases.
 Refer to specific state rules to determine eligibility.

 Attendance will be monitored, and attendance certificates will be available after the seminar for most individuals who complete the entire event.
 Attendance certificates not available at the seminar will be mailed to participants within fifteen business days.

 Attorney at AECOM in Austin